-This should actually be called the ‘No Fuss Vegetable Soup’ or ‘A Very Good Vegetable Soup’.
+This soup should actually be called the ‘No Fuss Vegetable Soup’ or ‘A Very Good Vegetable Soup’, as it’s so easy throw together and delicious.
+It was originally a kitchen sink soup I pulled together after a short vacation.

-There were the basics – onion, celery, carrots and a bunch of kale.
+In the fridge there were the basics – onion, celery, carrots and a bunch of kale.
 All of which have a good shelf life.
-I put it all together with some pantry staples like white beans and quinoa for protein, and threw in a can of diced tomatoes to make it even heartier.
+I put them all together with some pantry staples like white beans and quinoa for protein, and threw in a can of diced tomatoes to make it even heartier.

-For the herbs & spices I used herbes de provence, a pinch of red pepper flakes and some lavender I had from this Lavender Chai Tea – Concentrate as an extra bonus.
+For the herbs & spices I used herbes de provence, a pinch of red pepper flakes and some left over lavender from this Lavender Chai Tea – Concentrate as an extra bonus.

-Let’s start with a few pantry staples.
-These are always good to have on hand.
-They are versatile, cheap, accessible and will come in handy in times of need.
+Let’s start with a few handy pantry staples.
+Canned beans and tomatoes are always good to have on hand.
+They are versatile, cheap, accessible and will come in handy in times of need, like when making this quinoa soup.

 From what I’ve seen canned beans can range anywhere from $.99 cents to $1.99 in some stores.
 The tomatoes will run you about the same.
 Keep your pantry lined with a few cans of your favorite beans and diced tomatoes.